theycallmemac/Kattis/README.md

 # Kattis
 My solutions to problems found on https://open.kattis.com/

-Solutions are written in either Python, Java, C and a little Haskell.
+Solutions are written in either Python, Java, Go, C and a little Haskell.